Andrea Bard - Assistant Professor

 Andrea Bard has been an employee of SNHU since 1999.
 Bard served as a visiting professor and received SNHU's Outstanding Teacher of the Year Award in 2007.
-She is an instructor in communication, media arts and technology.
+She is an assistant professor in communication, media arts and technology.
 Bard also serves as coordinator for the communication major.

 Bard received her Bachelor of Science in Speech Communication from Northern Michigan University in 1986 and her Master of Arts in Business & Organizational Leadership from Emerson College in 1987.
 Before being hired as an adjunct professor at SNHU, Bard held administrative positions including director of admissions at Castle College and director of corporate relations at Franklin Pierce University.

 In the community, Bard has served as director of the Greater Salem Chamber of Commerce as well as chair of the Greater Salem Chamber of Commerce Business & Education Collaborative.
 She also develops and presents training programs and workshops on professional presentations, organizational communication, interviewing skills, and job search techniques.
 Clients include Globe Manufacturing, Nackey Loeb School of Communications, New Hampshire Networkers Group, and the Upper Valley Human Resources Association.
 She is also certified in Professional Business Etiquette through the Etiquette Institute.